 Step 1: Log in to your mail server Admin portal.
 Under the Admin centers menu, click Exchange.

 Step 2: On the Exchange dashboard screen, click add-ins under the organization heading.
-This will take you to the add-in management screen.
+This will take you to the Centralized Deployment add-in management screen.

-Step 3: Click the "+" sign and select the Add from file option.
+Step 3: From the Centralized Deployment area, click the "+" sign and select the Add from file option.

 Step 4: The Add From File pop-up window will open.
 Click the Choose File button.
 Then, locate and add the ExchangeManifest.xml file from your Account Settings and click the Next button to install.